Research Group

 Dr Iva Laginja is an astrophysics researcher at LESIA, Paris, France.
 Iva was a Research Instrument Analyst at Space Telescope Science Institute (STScI) before obtaining a PhD in instrumentation from the University of Merseille, France.
 While at STScI, Iva worked with Dr Wakeford on development of the ExoTiC-ISM python package to analyse time series observations from the Hubble Space Telescope.
 You can find the ExoTiC-ISM package and associated work on GitHub.

 The University of Bristol has a vibrant and diverse Astrophysics Group.
 In exoplanet studies Dr Zoë Leinhardt and her team using numerical simulations to model early planet collisions and formation including the effects on atmospheres.
-You can find their research page HERE.
+Dr Denis Sergeev uses complex 3D General Circulation models to assess the dynamics and radiation environment of exoplanet atmospheres.
+You can find more about their work on the Bristol Astrophysics webpages.